AllenInstitute/openscope_databook/docs/intro.md

 - Reproducible environment
 - Documentation of Usage

-This Databook leverages a number of technologies to combine those components into a web-application.
+The Databook leverages a number of technologies to combine those components into a web-application.

 ### Data
 Data is accessed from The [DANDI archive](https://dandiarchive.org/) and downloaded via the [DANDI Python API](https://dandi.readthedocs.io/en/latest/modref/index.html) within notebooks.
 Most notebooks make use of publically available datasets on DANDI, but for some notebooks, there is no sufficient publically-available data to demonstrate our analysis.
 For these, it is encouraged to use your own NWB Files that are privately stored on DANDI.